eric-hedengren/curseforge-project-analytics/README.md

 ### 5. Adding More Data

-If you're adding new analytics, from a new day for example, the Analytics program automatically finds the ["latest" file](Mod%20Name/Analytics.py#L11-L12) in your Data Folder, or the most recent one by date, so try not to rename your data files.
-If you would like to analyze multiple projects, simply download these files again for each mod or copy and paste.
+If you're adding new analytics, from a new day for example, the Analytics program automatically finds the ["latest file"](Mod%20Name/Analytics.py#L11-L12) in your Data Folder, or the most recent one by date, so try not to rename your data files.
+If you would like to analyze multiple projects, simply download these github files again for each mod or copy and paste the folder you already downloaded.

 ## Naming Saved Graphs
 The Analytics.py file, by default, names the new graph after the current date.
 If you want to change that, you can find it [here](Mod%20Name/Analytics.py#L40).